-The Regional Service Representative (RSR) is to the region what the GSR is to the group and the ASR is to the area.
-The RSR represents and speaks for the members and groups that comprise his/her Regional Service Committee.
+The Regional Service Representative (RSR) is to the region when the GSR is to the group and the ASR is to the area.
+The RSE represents and speaks for the members and groups that comprise his/ner Regional Service Committee.
 The primary responsibility of the RSR is to work for the good of N.A. as a whole by providing two-way communication between his/her region and the rest of N.A.
 He is the fellowship's link with the World Service Branches of the N.A. service structure (i.e., with the World Service Office, the World Service Board, and the World Service Conference).
-He provides two-way communication between these service levels and the various Areas within his region and the region as a whole: he receives minutes from the business meetings of the World Service Office and the World Service Board, and he reports thereon at each regular RSC meeting.
-He attends all RSC meetings and as many ASC meetings as possible.
-If he cannot attend a particular ASC meeting, he supplies that Area's ASR with his report on the World Service Branches, so that each Area can remain The office of Regional Service Representative is a year round job.
-The RSR attends and is a member of the annual World Service Conference, and takes part in any decisions which affect N.A. as a whole.
-The RSR serves on one or more Conference committees, receives Conference information and requests from the WSO and WSB, works closely with Regional Officers and sub-committees, and is a source of information or guidance in matters concerning the Twelve Traditions or N.A. as a whole.
+He provides two-way communication between these service levels and the various areas within his region and the region as a whole: he receives minutes from the business meetings of the World Service Office and the World Service business meetings of the World Service Office and the World Service Board, and he reports thereon at each regular RSC meeting.
+He attendation meetings and as many ASC meetings as possible.
+If he cannot he supplies that Area's ASR with